 Sundar Pichai interviewed with Google on the day the company launched Gmail in 2004.
 Now he’s the company’s CEO and the CEO of its parent company, Alphabet, after Google’s co-founder Larry Page stepped down in December 2019.

 The metallurgical engineering student did so well at the Indian Institute of Technology Kharagpur that he won a scholarship to Stanford.
 After earning his Master of Science, he earned an MBA from the University of Pennsylvania’s Wharton School.
-His net worth is $600 million, according to Celebrity Net Worth.

 - College: University of Wisconsin and University of Chicago

 Microsoft CEO Satya Nadella is credited with moving the software giant away from a failed mobile strategy and toward winning endeavors such as augmented reality, cloud computing and the purchase of LinkedIn.
 Nadella has two master’s degrees.
 He earned a Master of Science degree from the University of Wisconsin and an MBA from the University of Chicago’s Booth School of Business.

 - College: Oregon State University and Stanford University

 Nvidia founder and CEO Jensen Huang is the leader of a company that pioneered computer gaming in the 1990s and invented the GPU card.
 He earned a BSEE degree from Oregon State University and, like so many others on this list, a master’s degree from Stanford.